-6.3.12.3 Resource [cmdhDefEcValue]
+7.3.12.3 Resource [cmdhDefEcValue]

-The Resource [cmdhDefEcValue] represents a default value for the ec (event category) parameter of an incoming request, see clause D.12.3 of oneM2M TS-0001 [Y.oneM2M.ARC].
+The Resource [cmdhDefEcValue] represents a default value for the ec (event category) parameter of an incoming request, see clause D.12.3 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC].

 The context of this Resource is as follows.